-Thank you for taking part in the 2019 ASEE First Year Programs Division (FPD) First Year Engineering Experience (FYEE) Conference hosted by Penn State University, University Park, Pennsylvania July 28-30, 2019.
+Thank you for participating in the virtual 2021 ASEE First-Year Programs Division (FPD) First-Year Engineering Experience (FYEE) Conference hosted by the University of Maryland on August 9-10, 2021.

 This kit is a guide to help you submit and manage all abstracts and papers.
 Authors are responsible for following the procedures and meeting all deadlines and requirements in the paper submission process.
-FYEE is not responsible for papers that are withdrawn due to incomplete compliance with guidelines or missed deadlines.
+FYEE is not responsible for papers that are withdrawn because they were incomplete or deadlines were missed.

-If you have any questions, please contact me at sbrophy@purdue.edu.
+If you have any questions, please contact me at t-france.1@onu.edu